Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Effects of Coupling Asymmetry

 Notably, these characterizations are an incomplete list.
 Future work will likely reveal other possible behaviors, thereby broadening our understanding of how the asymmetric coupling of networks can impact a combined system's convergence rate and other dynamical properties for collective dynamics.

-We provide examples that exhibit the behaviors (i)--(v) in the five columns, respectively, of Fig.~\ref{fig2}.
-We visualize the multiplex networks in Fig.~\ref{fig2}(A), and for each system, we plot $\text{Re}(\lambda_2)$ versus $\delta$ in Fig.~\ref{fig2}(B) for different choices of $\omega$.
-The solid black curves in Fig.~\ref{fig2}(B) are a theoretical predict that we will present in Sec.~\ref{sec:thy}.
-The systems depicted in columns 1 and 4 of Fig.~\ref{fig2} exhibit behaviors (i) and (iv), respectively, which exhibit non-cooperative optima.
+We provide examples that exhibit the behaviors (i)--(v) in the five columns, respectively, of Fig.~\ref{fig:behaviors_toy}.
+We visualize the multiplex networks in Fig.~\ref{fig:behaviors_toy}(A), and for each system, we plot $\text{Re}(\lambda_2)$ versus $\delta$ in Fig.~\ref{fig:behaviors_toy}(B) for different choices of $\omega$.
+The solid black curves in Fig.~\ref{fig:behaviors_toy}(B) are a theoretical predict that we will present in Sec.~\ref{sec:thy}.
+The systems depicted in columns 1 and 4 of Fig.~\ref{fig:behaviors_toy} exhibit behaviors (i) and (iv), respectively, which exhibit non-cooperative optima.
 That is, convergence toward the collective state occurs optimally fast only when one layer influences the other without a reciprocated influence (i.e., $\hat{\delta}\pm1$).
 In contrast, the systems depicted in columns 2, 3 and 5 exhibit behaviors (ii), (iii) and (v), which have cooperative optima.
 Convergence is fastest when the layers mutually influence one another (i.e., $|\hat{\delta}|<1$).
 We further note that it is beneficial to distinguish between robust vs non-robust optima, and we call an optimum ``robust'' if and only if $\frac{d}{d\delta}\text{Re}(\lambda_2) $ is zero at the optimum.
 Robustness is important when considering the possible effects on $\text{Re}(\lambda_2)$ of uncertainty for $\delta$ near the optimum.
-In Appendix~\ref{sec:nonr}, we present additional theoretical and numerical findings for third system Fig.~\ref{fig2}, showing that non-robust optima arise here due to a collision between of the eigenvalues $\lambda_2$ and $\lambda_3$ of the matrix $\mathbb{L}(\omega,\delta)$.